1i6rmp/REGISTER/README.md

 ```
 ### Usage

-To run the project, open the ` register.html ` file in a web browser
+To run the project, open the (https://1i6rmp.github.io/REGISTER/register.html) file in a web browser

-Alternatively, you can open the project in Visual Studio Code and use the Live Server extension to run the project.
+Alternatively, you can open the project in Visual Studio Code and use the Live Server extension to run the project  `register.html`.

 ### Project Structure